phcode-dev/phoenix/docs/generatedApiDocs/features/NewFileContentManager-API.md

 // provide a helpful name for the ContentProvider.
 This will be useful if you have to debug. exports.CONTENT_PROVIDER_NAME = "extension.someName";
-// now implement the getContent function that will be invoked when ever creates a new empty file. exports.getContent = function(fullPath) {
+// now implement the getContent function that will be invoked when ever user creates a new empty file. exports.getContent = function(fullPath) {
         return new Promise((resolve, reject)=>{
             resolve("sample content");